-There are many minute intricate network systems in our body and one of them is the organs and blood network.
+There are many minute intricate network systems in our body, and one of them is the organs and blood network.
 Blood, the life-giving force which carries oxygen to all minute tissues of organs and also carries waste products from tissues to the lungs or excretory organs to expel out of the body.
-Blood vessels along with the heart as a system is termed as the Cardio-Vascular System, and is extremely important system.
+Blood vessels, along with the heart as a system, is termed the Cardio-Vascular System and is an extremely important system.
 Sometimes, these systems may malfunction due to some kind of foreign antigen or pathogens which may cause life-threatening infections and cause the entire system to be deranged.
-As we know our Cardio-vascular system particularly is extremely important core system and any malfunctioning bits of this system may prove life-threatening.
+As we know, our Cardio-vascular system particularly is an extremely important core system, and any malfunctioning bits of this system may prove life-threatening.

 Today let’s dive into the world of this beautiful system as today we will touch upon one important aspect of this system- Anemia and Iron deficiency.
 What is anemia?
 How does it manifest?
 What are the signs and symptoms observed?
 Let’s dive straight into the topic.

-In medical terms, it is defined as a decrease in the total amount of red blood cells (RBCs) or hemoglobin in the blood, or a lowered ability of the blood to carry oxygen.
-RBC’s or the red blood cells are a kind of cell which carry or deliver oxygen to the body tissues—via blood flow through the circulatory system whereas hemoglobin is a protein found in the red blood cells that carries oxygen in your body
+In medical terms, it is defined as a decrease in the total amount of red blood cells (RBCs) or Hemoglobin in the blood or a lowered ability of the blood to carry oxygen.
+RBC’s or the red blood cells are a kind of cells which carry or deliver oxygen to the body tissues—via blood flow through the circulatory system, whereas Hemoglobin is a protein found in the red blood cells that carry oxygen in your body

 Fun fact: The blood has red color due to Hemoglobin!

-Anemia as such is a disease which has many reasons behind it.
-It itself hints at some infectious process or any metabolic or nutrients derangementsuch as lowered levels of B-vitamins, iron level imbalance.
-As mentioned before,it has multiple facets.
-Let’s understand the significant root causes of anaemia
+Anemia as such is a disease that has many reasons behind it.
+It itself hints at some infectious process or any metabolic or nutrients derangement such as lowered levels of B-vitamins, iron level imbalance.
+As mentioned before, it has multiple facets.
+Let’s understand the significant root causes of anemia

-There are many reasons for anaemia the significant ones include:
+There are many reasons for anemia the significant ones include: